As a beginner when you get started, you come across a plethora of video editing tools.

 7. Resizing Panels in Premiere Pro and DaVinci Resolve

-This is one of the best feature in Premiere Pro which I love a lot.
+This is one of the best features in Premiere Pro which I love a lot.

 You can resize any panel in Premiere Pro to your taste.
 You can resize a panel, undock or close it altogether based on your taste.